eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.scale/README.md

 # Scale Transformation Service

-Transform a given input by matching it between limits of ranges.
+Transform a given input by matching it to ranges.
 The input string must be in numerical format.

 The file is expected to exist in the `transform` configuration directory and its ending has to be `.scale`.